pderoovere/dimo-labeling/README.md

 * Make sure [nvm](https://github.com/nvm-sh/nvm) is installed.
 * Open a terminal and navigate to the `frontend` folder: `cd frontend`.
 * Activate the environment: `nvm use`.
-* Install the necessary node packages: `npm install`.
+* Install the necessary node packages: `npm install --save-dev`.
 * Build and serve the app: `ng serve`.
 * Open a browser on `http://localhost:4200/` to open the app.